azr/phash/README.md

 > **DEPRECATION WARNING**
-> This package is unmaintained and probably not what you're looking for.
+> This package is kinda unmaintained and probably not what you're looking for.
-> Maybe when there is time, I will make if worth.
+> Maybe when there is time, I will make it worth though !

 phash
 =====